 Compounding the problem is the rise in for-profit entities funding plaintiff cases for a percentage of the settlement or jury award and new legislation expanding liability.

 New legal technology solutions are making it possible for insurers to respond to social inflation proactively and strategically.
 For example, legal case management platforms provide transparency throughout the litigation process, automating data capture and the initial stages of research.
 Legal teams and carriers can spot high-risk and complex cases early and design responsive strategies that improve efficiency and case outcomes.

 Leverage legal analytics for case prep and savings

 Social inflation is unpredictable, but as we understand the phenomenon better, we can recognize social inflation trends and markers more quickly.
 Analyzing historic data both within your company and across the insurance industry can highlight areas requiring deeper investigation and strategic legal planning.
 It also guides early decision-making that improves outcomes, such as choosing the ideal firm or litigator for a high-stakes jury trial or understanding that a case needs a top-notch negotiator.

-ISO Claims Partners is developing a suite of legal analytics tools designed to navigate these uncharted waters.
+we are developing a suite of legal analytics tools designed to navigate these uncharted waters.
 To learn more about these revolutionary analytic solutions, contact me.